-opportunity cost of producing 1 kilogram of food is the same at all quantities.
-Calculate the opportunity cost of producing 1 kilogram of food when increasing the production of food from 0 to 100 kilograms per month.
-The quantity of sunscreen produced falls from 150 litres per month to 100 litres per month, a decrease of 50 litres.
-The opportunity cost is 50 litres of sunscreen to gain 100 kilograms of food.
-The opportunity cost per kilogram of food equals (50 litres of sunscreen)/(100 kilograms of food), which is an opportunity cost of 0.5 litres of sunscreen per kilogram of food.
+50 gallons.
+The opportunity cost is 50 gallons of sunscreen to gain 100 pounds of food.
+The opportunity cost per pound of food equals (50 gallons of sunscreen)/(100 pounds of food), or an opportunity cost of 0.5 gallon of sunscreen per pound of food.